moderndatacompany/dataos.info/docs/interfaces/data_product_hub/core_concepts.md

 **Tier Categories**

 The following are the tier categories defined within the organization.
+Similarly, tiers can be categorized into different categories as per the choice.

 - `Business Certified`: This tier indicates that the Data Product is designed with a business-oriented focus, ensuring that it meets specific business requirements and standards.